NTurner20/Todo/README.md

 # PERN Stack Login with JWT

 This is a simple authentication system built using the PERN stack (PostgreSQL, Express, React, Node.js) with JSON Web Tokens (JWT) for user authentication.
-The app provides a basic user registration and login system where users can securely log in and manage sessions using JWT.
+The app provides user registration and login functionality with JWT-based session management.
+Notifications for key actions such as login, logout, registration, and errors are provided using `react-toastify`.

 Special Thanks to QuackLearner, check out their channel: https://www.youtube.com/@TheQuackLearner

 ## Features

-- User registration
-- User login
+- User registration and login
-- JWT-based authentication
+- JWT-based authentication for protected routes
-- Protected routes
-- Secure password handling with bcrypt
+- Secure password storage with bcrypt
+- Notifications for user actions with `react-toastify`

 ## Technologies Used

-- **PostgreSQL** - Relational database for storing user information.
+- **PostgreSQL** - Relational database for storing user information
-- **Express.js** - Backend framework for handling API requests.
+- **Express.js** - Backend framework for handling API requests
-- **React.js** - Frontend framework for creating the user interface.
+- **React.js** - Frontend framework for building the UI
-- **Node.js** - Server-side JavaScript runtime.
+- **Node.js** - Server-side JavaScript runtime
-- **JWT (JSON Web Token)** - For secure authentication and session management.
+- **JWT (JSON Web Token)** - For secure authentication
-- **Bcrypt** - For password hashing.
+- **Bcrypt** - For password hashing
+- **React-Toastify** - For displaying toast notifications

 ## Prerequisites

-Before running this project, ensure that you have the following installed:
+Make sure you have the following installed:

 - **Node.js** (v14 or later)
 - **PostgreSQL** (v12 or later)